Air India Flight 171

-Air India Flight 171 was a scheduled passenger flight from Ahmedabad Airport in India to London Gatwick Airport in the United Kingdom that crashed 32 seconds after takeoff at 13:39 IST (08:09 UTC) on 12 June 2025.
-Of the 12 crew members and 229 passengers on board, only one passenger survived.
-On the ground, 19 people were killed and 67 others were seriously injured.
+Air India Flight 171 was a scheduled international passenger flight from Ahmedabad Airport, Gujarat, India, to London Gatwick Airport in Crawley, West Sussex, England.
+On 12 June 2025, at 13:39 IST (08:09 UTC), the Boeing 787-8 Dreamliner operating the flight crashed 32 seconds after takeoff into the student hostels of the Byramjee Jeejeebhoy Medical College, 0.9 nmi (0.9 nmi; 0.9 nmi) from the runway.
+Of the 12 crew members and 230 passengers on board, only one passenger survived.
+On the ground, 19 people were killed, and 67 others were seriously injured.

-The Boeing 787-8 Dreamliner operated by Air India crashed into the hostel block of B. J. Medical College in Ahmedabad, 0.9 nmi (0.9 nmi; 0.9 nmi) from the runway.
 The aircraft was destroyed, and several college buildings were severely damaged by the impact and subsequent fire.
-This was the first fatal accident and hull loss involving a Boeing 787 since the type entered service in 2011, as well as the deadliest plane crash in the 2020s, surpassing Jeju Air Flight 2216.
+This was the first fatal accident and hull loss involving a Boeing 787 since the type entered service in 2011.

-According to a preliminary report released on 12 July 2025 by India's Aircraft Accident Investigation Bureau (AAIB), the aircraft's front enhanced airborne flight recorder revealed that the crash was caused by the loss of thrust in both engines after their fuel control switches moved from RUN to CUTOFF seconds after liftoff.
-No cause for the switch movement was given the report.
-The crash remains under investigation.
+A preliminary report was released on 12 July 2025 by India's Aircraft Accident Investigation Bureau (AAIB), with the aircraft's front enhanced airborne flight recorder indicating that the crash was caused by the loss of thrust in both engines after their fuel control switches transitioned from RUN to CUTOFF three seconds after liftoff.
+In July 2026, the AAIB estimated that a draft final report would be completed by October 2026.

 Background

 Aircraft and route

 The aircraft involved in the crash was a Boeing 787-8 Dreamliner registered VT-ANB with 41,868 hours on the airframe.
 It was delivered to Air India in January 2014.
-The aircraft's two General Electric GEnx-1B70 engines had about 28,000 and 33,000 operating hours, and both had been installed less than three months prior to the crash.
+The aircraft's two General Electric GEnx-1B70 engines had about 28,000 and 33,000 operating hours, and both had been installed less than three months before the crash.

-Air India began operating flights to London Gatwick in 2023.
-At the time of the crash, it operated twelve departures a week, including five from Ahmedabad.
+Air India began operating flights to London Gatwick Airport in 2023.
+At the time of the crash, it operated five departures a week from Ahmedabad.

+Air India retired flight number AI171 and its reciprocal AI172, and began to use the flight numbers AI159 and AI160 respectively on the Ahmedabad–London Gatwick route after its initial pause in July 2025, when the airline decided to switch to London Heathrow from August to October.
+By late-October 2025, the Ahmedabad–London Gatwick route was reinstated and continued using AI159 and AI160.
+Air India subsidiary Air India Express also retired the flight number IX171 for similar reasons.

 Passengers and crew

-On board Flight 171 were 230 passengers and 12 crew; 13 passengers were children, 2 of them infants, while 2 pilots and 10 flight attendants formed the crew.
-The passenger manifest included 169 Indians, 53 British, 7 Portuguese, and 1 Canadian.
+There were 230 passengers and 12 crew on board; 13 passengers were children, 2 of them infants, while 2 pilots and 10 flight attendants formed the crew.
+The passenger manifest included 169 Indians, 53 Britons, 7 Portuguese, and 1 Canadian.

 The flight was commanded by Captain Sumeet Sabharwal, 56, who had logged approximately 15,600 flight hours, including nearly 8,600 hours on the Boeing 787.
 The first officer, Clive Kunder, 32, had around 3,400 flight hours, with about 1,100 of those on the Boeing 787.
-Kunder was the pilot flying, while Sabharwal was the pilot monitoring for the flight.
+Kunder was the pilot flying, while Sabharwal was the pilot monitoring.